PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

 ### 2. Back up Kubernetes Clusters on MinIO using Velero

 - Start the Kubernetes cluster backup using Velero.
-Velero will save the backup file on the installed object storage service.
+Velero will save the backup file on the installed object storage service
   ```bash
   $ velero backup create backup1 --wait
   Backup request "backup1" submitted successfully.